ctomczyk/datepicker/README.md

 Just add class name `datepicker` to HTML `input` element.
 Example: `<input class="datepicker" type="text" id="test" name="test" value=""/>`

-*Note*: date picker is self initialized.
-This means that the code should be run in one of the options:
+**Note**: date picker is self initialized.
+This means that the code should be run in at least one of specified options:

 - before closing `body` HTML tag
 - when DOMContentLoaded event is called which means that the document has been completely loaded and parsed, without waiting for stylesheets, images, and subframes to finish loading